Price-to-earnings (P/E) ratio

 Analyzing a company’s P/E ratio

-Let’s say Company A, which has a unit price per share of $3, keeps the same net profit over time, i.e., $20,000.
-This means that each year, all other things being equal, a person who has purchased a share will make $0.17.
+Let’s say company A, which has a unit price per share of $3, keeps the same net profit over time, i.e., $20,000.
+That means that each year, all other things being equal, a person who purchased a share will receive $0.17.

 “It will take them 17.65 years to recoup the $3 they invested to buy a share,” says Nana.
 “Money will be generated in subsequent years (relative to the initial amount invested).”

-Let’s now a look at Company B. Say they also maintain the same net profits over time, i.e., $20,000.
+Let’s now take a look at Company B. Let’s say they also maintain the same net profits over time, i.e., $20,000.
 That means that each year, all other things being equal, a person who purchased a share will receive $0.67.

 The person who bought a share in Company B will need 29.85 years to recoup the $20 they originally invested.

-“In general, a smaller P/E ratio is preferable; in this example that ratio would belong to Company A, since the person would get their initial investment back faster,” says Nana.
+“In general, a smaller P/E ratio is preferable, so in this example it would be Company A since the person would get their initial investment back faster,” says Nana.

 But you always have to make sure you’re comparing apples to apples.
 “You can’t compare the P/E ratios of two companies if they’re in different industries,” says Nana.